October 19, 2023

 If you’re still unsure whether or not you need endpoint protection for your business, the next step is to get a risk assessment performed by a team of cybersecurity experts.

 This comprehensive assessment will not only show you all your endpoint vulnerabilities—and help you determine if you need endpoint protection—it can also help you understand your business’ overall cybersecurity risks and the security solutions you need to secure them.

-Endpoint Protection is just one part of a larger cybersecurity strategy.
+Endpoint protection is just one part of a larger cybersecurity strategy.
 Your business has many other potential vulnerabilities that cybercriminals will exploit if given the chance.
-Download our checklist, How Covered is Your Business?, to see what you need to strengthen your business’ security posture.
+Download DOT Security’s Cybersecurity Checklist: How Covered is Your Business? to see where you need to strengthen your security posture.